c0d3s/RecommEngine/README.md

 # RecommEngine
 A plug-and-play recommendation engine gem supporting multiple similarity algorithms.
-Use to recommend products for people, or people for products.
+Use to recommend items for people, or people for items.

 ## Installation
 Simply `gem install recommengine` or if using bundler, add recommengine to your Gemfile thusly